The Future of Hybrid Working - Strategies & Solutions | Gamma

-Due to this shift to digital, customer service teams have seen a spike in questions, requests, and complaints from customers using a whole array of different channels.
+Due to this shift to digital, customer service teams have seen a spike in questions, requests, and complaints from customers, using a whole array of different channels.

 The rise in omnichannel communications has never been so prominent — customers want to communicate how, when and on whichever channel they prefer.
 It’s vital to streamline and facilitate the hurdles of omnichannel communication in order to provide a seamless and consistent experience for all customers.

-Customers want their issue resolved in the quickest time and with the best outcome possible, but too often customer service team lack the level of visibility into the issue and the overall customer journey.
+Customers want their issue resolved in the quickest time and with the best outcome possible, but too often customer service teams lack the level of visibility into the issue and the overall customer journey.

 This problem has become more prevalent in the past few years, as many businesses struggled to provide their newly digital-savvy customers with seamless transitions between communication channels.